trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 - 💚 The detection performance is not limited by the client's device.
 We may speed the detection up by scaling the service horizontally (adding more instances) and vertically (adding more cores/GPUs).
 - 💚 The model might be bigger since there is no need to upload it to the client-side.
 Downloading the `~10Mb` model on the client-side may be ok, but loading the `~100Mb` model might be a big issue for the client's network and application UX (user experience) otherwise.
 - 💚 It is possible to control who is using the model.
-Model is guarded behind the API so we would have complete control over its callers/clients.
+Model is guarded behind the API, so we would have complete control over its callers/clients.

 **Cons:**

 - 💔 System complexity growth.
 The application tech stack grew from just `JavaScript` to, let's say, `JavaScript + Python`.
 We need to take care of the autoscaling.
 - 💔 Offline mode for the app is not possible since it needs an internet connection to work.
-- 💔 Too many HTTP requests between the client and the server may become a bottleneck at some point.
+- 💔 Too many HTTP requests between the client, and the server may become a bottleneck at some point.
 Imagine if we would want to improve the performance of the detection, let's say, from `1` to `10+` frames per second.
 This means that each client will send `10+` requests per second.
 For `10` simultaneous clients it is already `100+` requests per second.
 The `HTTP/2` bidirectional streaming and `gRPC` might be useful in this case, but we're going back to the increased system complexity here.
 - 💔 System becomes more expensive.
 Almost all points from the Pros section need to be paid for.

 #### Option 2: Detection model on the front-end